Updated: Sep 28, 2022

 1. Heat oven to 375°F

 2. In large bowl, beat butter and brown sugar until fluffy.
-Beat in eggs and milk until creamy.
+Beat in eggs, milk, and vanilla until creamy.

 3. In medium bowl, mix flour, oats, flax, baking soda and salt.
 Stir into butter mixture.
 Stir in semi-sweet chocolate chips and chopped almonds.